dask/dask/docs/source/dashboard.rst

 .. figure:: images/dashboard_status.png
     :alt: NEEDS ALT TEXT

-In the entry point of the dashboard you can find multiple plots with information about your cluster:
+In the entry point of the dashboard you can find multiple plots with information about your cluster as listed below:

 - Bytes stored: Cluster memory.
 - Bytes per Worker: Memory per worker.